 In order to convert an xml string into a Base64 representation, use a tool that allows you to specify a destination character set .
 The destination character set must be UCS2-LE or UTF-16LE.

-one can download a simple tool that helps to create a "Super Node" policy by adding
+to download a simple tool that helps create a "Super Node" policy by adding

-Determining if a client is a Super Node
+Determining whether a Client is a Super Node

 To check whether an Endpoint Security Client has been configured as a Super Node, open the Windows Task Manager.
 There should be two instances of the